 Something like this in Kameo: Elements of Power.
 The demon-tree boss thing can only be killed by throwing enough rocks into its mouth when it's gloating in laughter.

-Nibelsnarf, a giant sand fish/worm/toad thing classified as a Leviathan, from Monster Hunter.
+Nibelsnarf, a giant sand fish/worm/toad thing classified as a Leviathan, from Monster Hunter Portable 3rd and 3 Ultimate.
 One of the easiest ways to deal damage to it is to plant some bombs or Shock Traps and make him chase you into them with its mouth open.
 Once they go off, it'll stagger him, giving an opening.
 Another thing is that the most vulnerable part of him is his Uvula.

 In Blinx, the best way to kill Keroppers (frog monsters who swallow anything fired at them from the front whole) is to shoot bombs at them.

-The player can be vulnerable to this in Super Smash Bros Brawl.
+The player can be vulnerable to this in Super Smash Bros.
+Brawl.
 Kirby, Dedede, and Wario can each swallow explosive items.
 While this causes about 5 damage, it's most likely a LOT more preferable to what most explosives do when they go off.
+Wario is unique in that he actually hurts anyone touching him when he eats a bomb.

-When you're fighting Chub in The Binding Of Isaac, if you put a bomb in front of him while he's charging, he'll eat it and take massive damage when it explodes.
+When you're fighting Chub (and his variants) in The Binding of Isaac, if you put a bomb in front of him while he's charging, he'll eat it and take massive damage when it explodes.
+The Carrion Queen is also vulnerable to this, but starts moving diagonally at low health to make it harder to perform.

 A probable, and often successful, solution to levels in McPixel is to force the stage's bomb down someone's or something's throat.
 The most common end result is part of their body (head, breasts, butt) will expand to ridiculous proportions and then deflate.